 Chard cooking time

-Be prudent in the cooking time of this vegetable, their leaves should not be boiled for a long time, so that their vitamins are not destroyed, and they do not lose their flavor, we will turn them into a worthless and completely tasteless nutritional blob.
-Chard cooked for too long lose all their vitamins and taste.
+Be prudent in the cooking time of this vegetable, its leaves should not be boiled for a long time, so that its vitamins are not destroyed, and they do not lose its flavor, we will turn them into a worthless and completely tasteless nutritional blob.
+Chard cooked for too long lose all its vitamins and taste.

 About 20 minutes will be enough for boiling.
 If we want to fry the chard with a little garlic, do it for two or three minutes in a pan with hot oil.
 When combined with other foods that require longer cooking, like rice or dried beans, you can start to cook those foods first and add the chard at the end of cooking.